Geosynchronous/P6-Mobile-Portfolio/README.md

 - Running the timeline again results in: ![Image of FIX 1](https://github.com/Geosynchronous/P6-Mobile-Portfolio/blob/master/timelines/Scroll_Fix1.png)
 - Compare with the first Initial timeline graphic above and note how much less red time animation segments there are (60 fps or better), before they were all red (lower fps).
 - Also note that scripting and rendering take up proportionality much less of the piechart space in relation to paining
-- Also note that the **Average times to generate last 10 frames** has improved greatly, it is now on the order of 1.5 ms or less, and before FIX 1 it was on the order of 50 ms. (This information is shown in the the CONSOLE on DEV TOOLS everytime, as part of the `window.performance` code that is in the `updatePositions` function.)
+- Also note that the built-in code **USER TIMING API - Average times to generate last 10 frames** has improved greatly, it is now on the order of 1.5 ms or less, and before FIX 1 it was on the order of 50 ms. (This information is shown in the the CONSOLE on DEV TOOLS everytime, as part of the `window.performance` code that is in the `updatePositions` function.)
 - I am happy with this result.
 - Now I need to take a closer look at this current timeline data to figure out what else is gumming up the works.
 - I didn't see a requestAnimationFrame in this chunk of code, and I suspect that is what I will focus on next.